 There are so many inaccurate, misleading, and harmful claims about cancer that I could spend years just debunking them.
 One of the most popular assertions is that acidic blood causes cancer — that is, if you lower the pH of the blood, it creates an environment to let cancer thrive.

 Now, I have written this about a hundred times on this blog (I am not kidding) — there are only a handful of scientifically sound methods to potentially lower your risk of cancer.
-Quit smoking is near the top.
+Quitting smoking is near the top.
 Stay out of the sun.
 Maintain a healthy (that is, very low) weight.
 Don’t drink alcohol.
 Get exercise.
 And a handful more.

-And even if you do all of them, you just reduce your absolute risk, not completely eliminate it.
+And even if you do all of them, you just reduce your absolute risk, not eliminate it.
 You could randomly get a set of mutations – there are several trillion cells in the body, and even if genetic copying in cell division or transcription were 99.999% perfect, it still leaves millions of chances of mutations – that lead to cancer.

 And then there are at least 200-250 different cancers, all with different causes, pathophysiologies, prognoses, and treatments.
 In other words, even if you found some miracle way to prevent one cancer 100% of the time, it probably will not affect the other 200 or so cancers.
 We have tended to conflate cancer as one disease when it is a large set of diseases that have the same general physiology but aren’t truly related.